-With competitors like the Reverb G2 and the Vive Pro 2 (see below), it can be easy to forget about the Oculus Quest 2.
+With competitors like the Reverb G2 and the Vive Pro 2 (see below), it can be easy to forget about the Meta Quest 2.

 But while it doesn’t soar to the same heights as its competitors on this list, it’s no slouch either.

 It ships with an 1832 x 1920 resolution, and its 72hz refresh rate can be upgraded to 120Hz for a significantly better viewing experience.

 The Meta Quest 2 does far better here than the previous evaluation criterion.
 One major contributor to this is that, unlike the other two headsets, the Meta Quest 2 does not mandate that you use a tethered cable to get it to work.